PauliusMacernis/KnowledgeBase/Certification/ITIL_4_Foundation.md

 - **What is Service Offering**
-  A description of one or more services deigned to address the needs of a target consumer group.
+  A description of one or more services designed to address the needs of a target consumer group.

 - **What can include Service offerings?**